 There are more than 22km of cycle trails on Rottnest Island, all of which take in the unique beauty of our Class A Reserve, winding through grassy headlands, past incredible ocean vistas, colourful salt lakes and an array of birds and wildlife.
-Here’s our rundown on how to explore Rotto on two wheels!
+Here’s our rundown on how to explore Rottnest on two wheels!

-If you want to explore the Island by bicycle, we’d recommend booking in advance with Pedal and Flipper.
-Once you arrive at the Island, you can head straight there and skip the queue to collect your bike!
+If you want to explore the island by bicycle, we’d recommend booking in advance with Pedal and Flipper.
+Once you arrive at the island, you can head straight there and skip the queue to collect your bike!
 Pedal and Flipper have mountain bikes, hybrid bikes, electric bikes and a large selection of kids’ bikes.
 You can also hire bikes with baby seats and child trailers for the little ones and they offer a range of mobility assistance options, so there’s something to suit everyone!

 If you like the idea of cycling but don’t want to commit, ask the team at Pedal and Flipper about their bike and bus package.
-You can cycle as far as you like and once you’ve had enough, just leave your bike in one of the racks around the Island and jump on the bus back to the Thomson Bay Settlement!
+You can cycle as far as you like and once you’ve had enough, just leave your bike in one of the racks around the island and jump on the bus back to the Thomson Bay Settlement!

 The Rotto Mini Loop